leebyron/spec-md/spec/Usage.md

   * **head** - a string which is inserted in the `<head>` tag in the returned HTML.
 Use this to introduce additional meta tags and scripts.

+Note: When using **githubSource** take note that normal Github view (eg. "blob" instead of "blame") show rendered instead of source markdown and cannot link to specific lines.

 ## Hot rebuilding with nodemon